dvisionlab/Larvitar/README.md

 ## Dicom Image Toolkit for CornestoneJS

-### Current version: 1.1.1
+### Current version: 1.1.2

-### Latest Stable version: 1.1.1
+### Latest Stable version: 1.1.2

-### Latest Published Release: 0.20.0
+### Latest Published Release: 1.1.2

-This library provides common dicom functionalities to be used in web-applications.
-Multiplanar reformat on axial, sagittal and coronal viewports is included as well as custom loader/exporter for nrrd files and orthogonal reslice.
+This library provides common DICOM functionalities to be used in web-applications: it's wrapper that simplifies the use of cornestone-js environment.
+Orthogonal multiplanar reformat is included as well as custom loader/exporter for nrrd files and [Vuex](https://vuex.vuejs.org/) custom integration.

 - `index` main file
 - `dataDictionary` json file for dicom tags